elastic/apm/specs/agents/tracing-spans.md

 For example, an HTTP exit span may have child spans with the `action` `request`, `response`, `connect`, `dns`.
 These spans MUST NOT have any destination context, so that there's no effect on destination metrics.

+Most agents would want to treat exit spans as leaf spans, though.
+This brings the benefit of being able to compress repetitive exit spans (TODO link to span compression spec once available), as span compression is only applicable to leaf spans.

 Agents MAY implement mechanisms to prevent the creation of child spans of exit spans.
 For example, agents MAY implement internal (or even public) APIs to mark a span as an exit or leaf span.
 Agents can then prevent the creation of a child span of a leaf/exit span.
 This can help to drop nested HTTP spans for instrumented calls that use HTTP as the transport layer (for example Elasticsearch).

+#### Context propagation

+As a general rule, when agents are tracing an exit span, they SHOULD NOT propagate the trace context via the underlying protocol.
+Example: for Elasticsearch requests, which use HTTP as the transport, agents should not add `traceparent` headers to the outgoing HTTP request.

+The reason is that spans cannot be compressed (TODO link to span compression spec once available) if the context has been propagated, as it may lead to orphaned transactions.
+That means that the `parent.id` of a transaction may refer to a span that's not available because it has been compressed (merged with another span).

+There can, however, be exceptions to this rule whenever it makes sense.
+For example, if it's known that the backend system can continue the trace.